-For several years rural villages near the city, like other areas along the eastern Polish border with the Ukraine, had problems with militant Ukrainians intent on killing Poles.
-Not all Ukrainians felt the same but occasionally a group gathered with murderous intent, like the one Adam remembers being led to a neighbouring Polish village by a Ukrainian priest holding a cross.
+For several years, rural villages near the city, like other areas along the eastern Polish border with the Ukraine, had problems with militant Ukrainians intent on killing Poles.
+Not all Ukrainians felt the same but occasionally a group gathered with murderous intent, like the one Adam remembered being led to a neighbouring Polish village by a Ukrainian priest holding a cross.
 A phone call to the police station summoning the nearest army unit in Lwów defused that particular incident.

 Pre-war Poles were used to protecting themselves from certain Ukrainian factions, difficult to identify if members spoke Polish, which is what Adam suspects had a role to play in the capture of his father’s unit on the road from Warsaw.

 … even a genuine Pole in uniform was not above suspicion… as Germans parachuted spies dressed in Polish uniforms into Poland…

 Zygmunt’s army unit had apparently received orders to take arms and horses and retreat to Lwów.
 As their transport travelled under cover of the woods, Ukrainians “jumped” them, took the horses and carts with rifles, machine guns and bayonets and told the Polish soldiers to “walk.”
 Without any way to protect themselves, the Polish soldiers were helpless when confronted by German soldiers.